Aditya-PS-05/Aditya-PS-05/README.md

 ## My Rust Projects
 - 🦀 [Visirs](https://github.com/Aditya-PS-05/visirs) A rust library to visually group images and videos.
-- 🦀 [Hyprcurl](https://github.com/Aditya-PS-05/hyprcurl) A rust library for making and impersating browser requests.
+- 🦀 [Codesm](https://github.com/Aditya-PS-05/codesm) An AI coding agent built for terminal with Python + Rust.

 You can also find me on: